kevinstarmack/CS5130---Advanced-Software-Engineering/Milestone #3/Final_Report.md

 	* A background in Natural Language Processing (NLP), knowledge of text classifiers, machine learning as well as terminology used in the field of Requirements Engineering
 	* In the initial stages of development, I was using the Jupyter notebook alongside Python to create a classifier.
 Jupyter was new to me.
 	* In my final approach to attempting to solve the problem, I used a software called "Node-RED."
 It did a lot of the work for me, however it required a switch-up in which programming language I used, shifiting from Python to JavaScript
 	* It would be helpful to know what Node-RED is before looking at my actual implementation.
-I will briefly explain Node-RED before going into the demo.
+Node-RED is a flow-based development tool for visual programming developed originally by IBM for wiring together hardware devices, APIs and online services as part of the Internet of Things.
+It is very user friendly.
+	* Node-RED provides a web browser-based flow editor, which can be used to create JavaScript functions.
+Elements of applications can be saved or shared for re-use.
+The runtime is built on Node.js.
+The flows created in Node-RED are stored using JSON.
 	* From a technological standpoint, to emulate my project, one needs a background in either Python or JavaScript.
 Initially I was going to use Python, but instead opted to use JavaScript.
 	* Other background needed would be: the knowledge of Part of Speech tagging (POS tagging) and its correlation to Temporal Requirements, knowing what a test case is, and how to generate a test case based off of a requirement, temporal or non-temporal

 ## Approach
-* Overview, detailed technical stuff, examples, implementation
+* Overview, detailed technical material, examples, implementation
 	* There was a lot of manual work done for this project.
 Such as manually determining which requirements are temporal or not based so that I could generate the proper training data for a supervised learning algorithm.
 	* I wanted to use a large dataset of circa 100 requirements and have the classifier determine which were temporal and which were not.
 	* I had began implementing an iPython notebook classifier using a neural network, as I thought this was my best bet
 	* Part of Speech tagging and creating a dictionary would be a large step in aiding said classifier
 	* It is also very important to know what a test case is and what features determine whether a requirement can be tested.
 	* Another approach was to create an Excel sheet from these ~100 phrases that show us the pre-processing: Stemmed and stop word removal and removed punctuations First 200 words + 200 pos tags.
 From there the iPython notebook classifier can be used.
-	* The contents of the excel sheet showed:
+	* The contents of the excel sheet showed: The word frequency and PoS tags of the 111 requirements listed under the folder 'Requirements Documents' of the main branch.
+This was required to be done before any classification could be done
+	* Ideally, this would have lead to an output that leads to ideal training data
+	* For the sake of having a deliverable, I was forced to use Node-RED for an easy to demonstrate execution of my ideal results
 	* Final implementation of the demo software itself was via Node-RED.
-Again, I will explain this software bfore the demo .
+.
 ## Results
 * Results and analysis of the results